CarstensMartin/Level-2-Task-8--Recursion/README.md

 Follow these steps:

-● In a file called palindromeRecursion.java, create:
+● In a file called palindrome.java, create:

 o a recursive function that determines whether a given array is a palindrome.